-We Tried 3 Celeb Chefs' Roast Chicken Recipes & This Is the Best
+We Tried 3 Celeb Chefs' Roast Chicken Recipes & Here's Why Ina's Is the Best

 Roasted chicken is a dinnertime staple around the world.
 When done correctly, the inside of the chicken stays juicy (yes, even the temperamental breast meat), and the chicken skin is golden brown and super crispy.
 While there are hundreds of roast chicken recipes out there, I tried three from some of my favorite celebrity chefs.